AdBusterOfficial/Adbuster--WinApp/labs/README.md

 ## 🔍 Why Metrics Differ Between Runs

-Model evaluation results can vary between runs, especially when working with a **small, controlled dataset** like the one used in the AdBuster Research Labs.
-Several technical factors naturally cause differences such as 0.87 → 0.80 accuracy or shifts in F1‑scores.
+This section explains why evaluation results may differ from the metrics shown earlier in the [🧪 Research Summary](#-research-summary).
+Small datasets naturally produce fluctuating accuracy and F1‑scores between runs, especially when AD and NORMAL classes are imbalanced or highly variable.

-### **1. Small Dataset Sensitivity**
+### 🔹 1.
+Small Dataset Sensitivity
-With limited samples (AD vs NORMAL only), even minor changes in train/test splits can significantly affect metrics.
+With limited samples, even minor changes in train/test splits can significantly affect metrics.
 Small datasets do **not** represent full real‑world variability, so results fluctuate more than in large‑scale ML pipelines.

-### **2. Random Train/Test Splits**
+### 🔹 2.
+Random Train/Test Splits
 Each evaluation uses a different random split unless explicitly fixed.
 This changes: